One of the common questions we are asked by EU citizens living in the UK is “Can I Apply for British Citizenship with Settled Status?”

 This scheme is designed to honour an agreement reached between the UK government and the EU to protect the rights of EU citizens living in the UK.
 The UK has also reached an agreement with Iceland, Liechtenstein and Norway, as well as a separate agreement with Switzerland.

-Subject to successful registration under the scheme, EU citizens with settled status can continue living and working in the UK (as they do presently under current rules) for as long as they wish, provided they satisfy the continuous residence requirement.
+Subject to successful registration under the scheme, EU citizens with settled status can continue living and working in the UK for as long as they wish, provided they satisfy the continuous residence requirement.

 To be eligible to apply for the EU settlement scheme you must either be an EU, EEA or Swiss citizen, or their family member.
 Please note, if you already have indefinite leave to remain you do not need to apply.

 Family members include the spouse, civil partner or unmarried partner of an EU, EEA or Swiss citizen.
 Typically, you will also be eligible to apply if you are related to an EU, EEA or Swiss citizen, or their spouse or civil partner as their:

 - dependent parent, grandparent or great grandparent